willfirman/usefulDjangoBits/README.md

 full-blown Django project so to use any of the useful bits, you'll need to copy them into your own source files.

 The only files of interest are:
-- `useful_django_bits/templatetags/useful_django_tags.py` - a collection of template tags that might be helpful
+- `useful_django_bits/templatetags/useful_django_tags.py` - a collection of template tags that might be helpful.
+If you run the Django project, you can see usage examples at `/demos/useful_django_tags`.